VIDEO: Illini Now/SI Morning Update With Matthew Stevens

 Matthew Stevens

-Here is the news topic Stevens hits on for Fighting Illini fans:

-1. 2020 7-Foot Center Brandon Lieb Commits To Illini: Stevens details how Brandon Lieb certainly didn't need a lot of time to make a decision once he started to receive attention for his home state school.
+1. 7-Foot Center Brandon Lieb Signs NLI With Illini's 2020 Recruiting Class: Stevens details how, similarly to when he committed, Brandon Lieb once again didn't need a lot of time to sign his National Letter-of-Intent with Illinois.

 The 7-foot center from Deerfield (Ill.)
 High School has announced his verbal commitment to the Illini less than 24 hours after the Illini coaching staff conducted a Zoom video conference with him and less than a week after Illinois assistant Ronald 'Chin' Coleman officially sent out the scholarship offer.